-University of Alabama at Birmingham SEVERANCE PAY AND BENEFITS POLICY FOR NONFACULTY EMPLOYEES October 1, 2011 (Replaces policy dated January 12, 2009)
+University of Alabama at Birmingham SEVERANCE PAY AND BENEFITS POLICY FOR NONFACULTY EMPLOYEES September 1, 2014 (Replaces policy dated October 1, 2011)

-2 weeks pay
+Less than 5 years service: 2 weeks pay

-10 years but less than 20 years
+10 years but less than 20 years: 8 weeks pay

-20 years or more service
+20 years or more service: 12 weeks pay

-1 month pay
+Less than 5 years service: 1 month pay

-4 months pay
+20 years or more service: 4 months pay

 At the election of the employee, severance pay may be distributed as a one-time payment of the full severance amount or through normal payroll processing using the same rate of payment as before the employee was terminated.
 Severance pay distributed as a one-time payment of the full severance pay amount is not subject to Teachers’ Retirement System of Alabama deductions, state income tax nor to TIAA-CREF deductions, but is subject to withholdings for federal tax, Social Security (FICA), city occupational tax and county occupational tax.
 If the severance pay is distributed through normal payroll processing, the following shall apply: